1080 madness: DoC ranger slept with gun under his bed

 Police also paid regular visits.

-It was among hundreds of incidents logged by DoC this year, ranging from social media death threats to a worker being approached and asked to eat 1080, while also receiving threats against their family.
+DoC has logged hundreds of incidents this year, ranging from social media death threats to a worker being approached and asked to eat 1080, while also receiving threats against their family.

 Last month, photos and details about a South Island DoC worker were posted online, along with comments that included "filling him with lead" and "we need some good snipers in NZ".